clera-dev/clera/README.md

 ## Packages (`packages/`)

-Houses shared code, utilities, or configurations that can be utilized by both the frontend and backend applications, promoting code reuse and consistency.
+Houses shared code, utilities, or configurations that can be utilized by both frontend and backend applications, promoting code reuse and consistency.

 ## Documentation (`docs/`)